zprovenzale/CSC212FishGrid/README.md

 ### Lab Challenge: Fish.fastScared (=4)
 No TODO for this (the challenge is to know where the edits belong).

-The goal here is to make some fish harder to catch than others!
+The goal here is to make some fish harder to catch than others! *Since Fish can only move in whole steps, we can't just adjust the speed, but rather, we need to make the probability they take a step higher for some fish than for others.*

 Right now, lost fish move 3 out of every 10 turns (because ``rand.nextDouble`` chooses a number from 0 to 1).
 This section proposes making two types of fish that have two different probabilities.